spacemonkeyJT/CyberpunkControl/readme.md

 - !heal/!x - Heal
 - !grenade - Throw grenade (on foot)
 - !turn - Turn to a random direction (on foot)
-- !attack/!shoot - Attack with eqipped weapon
+- !attack/!shoot - Attack with equipped weapon

 To enable the commands, use !enablechaos, and disable with !disablechaos (streamer/moderator only).